Christopher Looby

 Jo Daugherty Bailey

-Jo Daugherty Bailey, Ph.D., is a professor and program director of Master of Social Work program in the Department of Social Work at Metropolitan State University of Denver.
+Jo Daugherty Bailey, Ph.D., is a is the associate dean at the College of Health and Human Sciences and and professor and program director of Master of Social Work program in the Department of Social Work at Metropolitan State University of Denver.

 She joined MSU Denver in January 2013, after teaching as a faculty member at University of Houston-Downtown for over 10 years.
 Bailey has social work practice experience in adoption, clinical program research and grants management.